 Judge John Lowell, the lawyer who brought freedom suits on behalf of black men and women while also supporting the privateers that funded the American Revolution, and who became a member of the Continental Congress;

-Francis Cabot Lowell, manufacturer and founder of the Industrial Revolution in the US;
+Francis Cabot Lowell, industrial spy, visionary manufacturer, and proponent of the Industrial Revolution in the US;

 Lawrence Lowell, one of Harvard’s longest-serving and most controversial presidents;

-The story of the Lowells is a story of the United States of America, a stirring portrait of how new immigrants shaped their communities as continual works in progress: change and adaption and opportunity were the necessary values, and the Lowells embodied those ideals, and the occasional failure of those ideals.
-Through the centuries, the Lowells realized the promise of America as the land of opportunity by uniting their values of individual opportunity, hard work, and community responsibility with a deep-seated optimism. long before the Kennedys put their stamp on Massachusetts, the Lowells claimed the bedrock.
+The Lowells realized the promise of America as the land of opportunity by uniting Puritan values of hard work, community service, and individual responsibility with a deep-seated optimism that became a well-known family trait.
+Long before the Kennedys put their stamp on Massachusetts, the Lowells claimed the bedrock.